hanfak/topics-to-learn/management-workflow/agile.md

 - The best architectures, requirements, and designs emerge from self-organizing teams.
 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+An organisation is agile, when it responds to threat and opportunity in ways uniquely of the moment.
+It is informed by history and not shackled to practices encoded in software not likely to be revised soon

+Organisations are adaptable.

+Prevents fortune telling
+- Guess the future of a coorperative task

+The manifesto had two issues
+- Thinking this applied in general rather than just for writing software
+- Led to only being applied to new software projects, and only until they went live

+Instead of figuring everything upfront, we design, build and test little bits of software at time.

 ### Links

 - http://agilemanifesto.org/